spagnolodesign/Blendin/README.md

 # Install

-	In order to run the project locally please make sure you are running you've installed the following services:
+	In order to run the project locally please make sure to install the following services:

 	1. ruby '2.4.3'
 	2. Rails 5.1.5